-Moira Holley, the co-founder of Realogics Sotheby’s International Realty in Seattle, is in the process of selling Reef Island, a private island off the coast of Washington listed for $5 million.
+Moira Holley, a co-founder of Realogics Sotheby’s International Realty in Seattle, is in the process of selling Reef Island, a private island off the coast of Washington listed for $5 million.
 Spanning 17 acres and part of the state’s San Juan Islands archipelago, the island is best experienced in relation to the surrounding islands and the Salish Sea.
-To market it, Holley’s real estate company is working with local helicopter company Kenmore Air to take photos of the island and, later, tour it with a prospective buyer.
+To market it, Holley’s real estate company is working with local helicopter pilot Jay Barton of Helicopters Northwest to take photos of the island and, later, tour it with a prospective buyer.

 “In order to get a true perspective of the island, it’s really nice to see it from the air,” Holley told Inman.
 “A buyer who’s come by boat previously may want to see it from the air before making a final decision.”